What is Hormone Optimization?

 What are Bioidentical Hormones?

-HYDRO Infusions is a BioTE Certified Provider.
+Hydro Med Spa is a BioTE Certified Provider.
 Bioidentical hormones are generally non-synthetic and plant-based man-made hormones derived from plant estrogens in Yams and Soybeans that are chemically identical to those the human body produces.
 Bio-identical Hormones are commercially available, prepackaged, standardized doses of bioidentical hormones approved by the Food and Drug Administration (FDA).

 Estrogen, progesterone, and testosterone are among those most commonly replicated and used in treatment.
 These are then used as a treatment for men and women whose own hormones are low or out of balance.
 Bioidentical hormone pellets are the only type of treatment providing sustained hormone levels for three to six months.

-Hormone Optimization at HYDRO Infusions
+Hormone Optimization at Hydro Med Spa

 Previous